Interview Question: What Would Be Your Ideal Company Culture?

 - Are employees afforded the flexibility to accommodate outside needs and interests?

-How to Prepare an Answer
+How to Prepare an Answer to the Question

+Write down your answers to the above questions.
 Now that you have these aspects in mind, you can prepare for this question by breaking down the process into three parts.

 Search LinkedIn to see if you have any contacts at the organization or if your primary contacts are connected to any employees and ask them to describe the culture.
 Once you have a sense of the company's culture, decide which parts of your ideal profile to incorporate in your answer.